decoverto/decoverto/README.md

 ### Options

-#### afterFromJson and beforeToJson

-On `@jsonObject` you can specify name of methods to be called before converting the object to JSON and after it was converted from JSON.
-This method can be a static method or instance method.
-The instance method is preferred over the static method.

 #### toJson and fromJson

 On `@jsonProperty` decorator family you can provide your own functions to perform custom conversion.
 This is similar to